 Ragi ladoo recipe or nachni ladoo recipe below

-- 1 cups ragi flour, sprouted or plain
+- 1 cups ragi flour or finger miller flour - sprouted or plain

 - ¼ to ½ cup sesame seeds (refer notes)